 “Weaving the Village to Strengthen Grand families”

-To explore and add new meaning to the theme “Leave No One Behind”which was the legacy of Mary Mcleod Bethune, founder of the National Council of Negro Women left us.
-It is a single goal, one that out to be a moral imperative for any civilized and compassionate society.
+To explore and add new meaning to the theme “Leave No One Behind” which was the legacy of Mary Mcleod Bethune, founder of the National Council of Negro Women left us.
+It is a single goal, one that is out to be a moral imperative for any civilized and compassionate society.

 The Restorative Justice Program will recruit and service those individuals between the ages of 18 and 26 years of age who had or have some contact with the criminal justice system in need of support service or diversionary interventions.